The Boring Co., founded by Elon Musk, has begun work on an underground tunnel in Nashville.

 Boring’s “Music City Loop” would function like a rideshare.
 Passengers will ride in individual Tesla cars on a fixed route connecting downtown Nashville to the city’s airport, with possible expansions in the future.

-State officials have touted the project as a solution to the city’s traffic woes.
+State officials have touted the project as a solution to traffic woes.
 Others worry about the tunnel’s possible impact on the environment and Nashville’s existing infrastructure.

 Here’s everything we know about the project so far.